4.9 rating based on 350+ reviews

 As taught in the Spend Analysis Course / ★★★★★ 4.9 rating

-Here are some key differences you may want to know about procurement and purchasing.
+Here are the 10 key differences you may want to know about procurement and purchasing.
 Keep these in mind the next time someone asks you what the difference between procurement and purchasing is!

 Key Aspects